tsedio/logger/docs/contributing.md

 ## Write documentation

-Ts.Logger use docsify to convert markdown to HTML.
-In addition, all documentation in your code will be used to generate the Api documentation.
+Ts.Logger uses docsify to convert markdown to HTML.
+Also, all documentation in your code will be used to generate the API documentation.
 To preview your comments on a class you can run this command:

 ```
 npm run doc:serve